lab1092/blender-manual_ja/manual/textures/painting.rst

       when you click, takes the colors under the cursor, and blends them in the direction you move the mouse.
 Similar to the "smudge" tool of *Gimp*.

    Clone
       copies the colors from the image specified (Tex.Dirt in the example), to the active image.
-The background image is shown when this brush is selected; use the :guilabel:`B` lend slider to control how prominent the background image is.
+The background image is shown when this brush is selected; use the *B* lend slider to control how prominent the background image is.

 Enable Pressure Sensitivity
    The icon to the right of the following three settings will enable or disable tablet pressure sensitivity to control how strong the effect is.